Beyond Water Chestnuts: Discover Better Keto-Friendly Alternatives for Your Low-Carb Diet

 • Calories: 16 kcal

-Even though they make for a tasty and beneficial vegetable—when asking “Are water chestnuts keto?”, dieters should remember to avoid them and instead, use this keto alternative not bamboo shoots, to maintain low carbs and enjoy a wholesome replacement.
+Even though they make for a tasty and beneficial vegetable, dieters should remember to avoid water chestnuts and instead, use this keto alternative not bamboo shoots, to maintain low carbs and enjoy a wholesome replacement.

 Are Water Chestnuts Keto Friendly As an Ingredient in Flour?